 Prepare a special place for the female and the pups

-Once the pups will come into the world, both the female and the puppies should have a cozy, intimate, and quiet place for the first weeks.
+Once the pups come into the world, both the female and the puppies should have a cozy, intimate, and quiet place for the first weeks.
 Thus, it would be great to start preparing a box or container for them, packed with towels.
-Allow the female to whelp the pups into this box, as it is easier to manage the situation this way and everybody will feel safe.
+Allow the female to whelp the pups into this box, as it is easier to manage the situation this way, and everybody will feel safe.
 Just make sure to replace towels that are dirty and wet.

 Have your female checked by the vet before whelping

 Besides keeping an eye on the pregnancy, having your female checked by a vet will allow you to know how many pups to expect.
 With the help of the veterinarian, you can approximate the due date.
 According to the due date, you can have an ultrasound check or X-ray to see how many puppies your female will deliver.
 Of course, the number can be approximated, as one or two puppies can hide behind others on the X-rays.

 While most females know what they have to do during whelping, you should be there to assist them.
 In some cases, like when the female has difficulties whelping, you may even need the vet’s presence.
 So, have the vet’s phone number in handy, just in case things don’t go according to plan.

 You will also need a few supplies ready for the moment.
 A stethoscope, thermometers, and latex gloves are a must.
 Make sure to have a hemostat, disinfectant, and bulb syringe in handy as well.
 The veterinarian will instruct you on how to use each of them.

 It would help if you had a chart ready as well, where you will write down the details regarding each puppy.
 Weigh each puppy and write down the value in this chart, together with color and sex.
 You can use this chart to monitor the evolution of each puppy further.
 Making sure they gain weight and develop properly is very important.
 Any abnormal value can indicate a problem, which needs to be addressed quickly in young puppies.